Zapata County License Hearing Guide

 What It Is

-• Lower Burden of Proof Than Criminal Trial: The DPS only needs to prove their case by a "preponderance of the evidence," which is a lower standard than "beyond a reasonable doubt" required in a criminal trial.
+• Lower Burden of Proof: The DPS only needs to prove these facts by a "preponderance of the evidence," meaning it is more likely than not that they are true.
+This is a lower standard than the "beyond a reasonable doubt" standard required in criminal court.

 How to Prepare

-• Medical records (if you have a medical condition that could affect BAC readings)
+• Medical records (if you have a medical condition that could have affected your BAC reading or performance on field sobriety tests)

 • Understand What You Can Challenge: You can challenge various aspects of the DPS's case, including: